-These disclosures apply to the following entities: CVC Capital Partners VII Limited, CVC Capital Partners VIII Limited, CVC Capital Partners Asia V Limited, CVC Capital Partners Strategic Opportunities II Limited and CVC Growth Partners II GP Limited (the "CVC Entities").
+The below disclosures therefore apply to CVC Europe as well as the following entities: CVC Capital Partners VII Limited, CVC Capital Partners VIII Limited, CVC Capital Partners IX Limited, CVC Capital Partners Asia V Limited, CVC Capital Partners Asia VI Limited, CVC Capital Partners Strategic Opportunities II Limited, CVC Capital Partners Strategic Opportunities III Limited and CVC Growth Partners II GP Limited (the "CVC Non-EU AIFMs").

 Article 3: Entity-level sustainability risk disclosures